appdotnet/api-spec/content/docs/basics/messaging.md

 * Create a private group chat between multiple App.net users
 * Create a moderated group that can be read by a set of users and written to by a different set of users
-* Create a chat room where App.net users can read and write messages while their in the room and leave whenever they want
+* Create a chat room where App.net users can read and write messages while they're in the room and leave whenever they want

 If a user is authorized to read a Channel, they can also subscribe to a channel.
 This allows you to keep track of channels an messages at a more granular level.